sspackman99/llms-in-psychotherapy/readme.md

 This repository contains a collection of Python scripts and Jupyter notebooks I used for my master's project at BYU, focused on analyzing clinical notes to predict suicide ideation (SI) using machine learning techniques and natural language processing.

-## Project Overview

-Analyzing sensitive data, such as healthcare data, can be challenging due to access restrictions.
-For tabular data, workarounds can be used, such as excluding certain features, adding random noise, or applying a transformation to the data.
-Sensitive non-tabular data, such as text data, can be even more difficult to analyze because those classic workarounds are not applicable outside of the tabular setting.

-This project generates value by: 1) providing access to sensitive data by processing it in a way that respects the privacy of the subject while still extracting meaningful information, and 2) combining that text data that was previously unavailable with existing quantitative data to improve model performance.
-In this case, I wanted to predict SI.

 ### The Data

 I used data from BYU's on-campus counseling center called CAPS.
 Every time a client visits the center, they fill out a 45-question questionnaire, and the therapist records notes about the session.
 The questionnaire provides statements and asks on a scale of 0-4 how much the client agrees with them.
 One of the statements is "I have thoughts of ending my life."
 For the purposes of this project, any response above 0 was considered indicative of SI.
 The therapist notes themselves vary widely in length and topic.
+However, they are highly sensitive and access is restricted.

+### Data Disclaimer

+**IMPORTANT:** Due to the highly sensitive and confidential nature of the clinical data used in this project, no actual patient data is included in this repository.
+The code is provided for methodological transparency only.
+Those interested in similar work should obtain proper ethical approvals and establish appropriate data usage agreements with their respective institutions.

+This repository contains only the code infrastructure for processing and modeling.
+To use this code with your own data, you would need to adapt the data loading and preprocessing steps to match your data format while maintaining proper privacy and security protocols.

 ### Methods

+To accomplish the goal of using machine learning to predict suicidal ideation I wanted to give my model as much useful data as possible.
+This meant feeding the model both the quantitative data from the surveys AND somehow train it on the text data (doctors notes).
+The text data is the trickiest part.
+I decided to use a large-language model to first anonymize the notes, then extract useful features from them.
 I chose Llama 3 70B for this project.
 I preferred an open-source model because I could keep all of the data and analysis on the university's own servers and avoid sending sensitive data elsewhere.
 I started by making one pass over the text data with Llama focused on anonymizing the text, then made a second pass with the model focused on extracting features from the text that were not already included in the questionnaire.

 #### Anonymization